apocalyptech/pystarboundmap/README.md

 -----

-The game will attempt to autodetect your Starbound installation directory (which is *completely* untested on Windows/Mac, so please let me know if that fails completely).
+The game will attempt to autodetect your Starbound installation directory (which is *completely* untested on Windows, so please let me know if that fails completely).
 If the install directory can't be found, the app will prompt you to choose it manually (and this can be changed later via the `Edit -> Settings` menu).